Trucking, Father/Son Time

 T.G. and W.T.
 Haynie

-When the darkness fell, we said our good-byes – Dad had driven for years and understood our need to move on through the lighter traffic of the night, bitter sweet were the feelings as I drove away – we don’t see him enough.
+When the darkness fell, we said our good-byes – Dad had driven for years and understood our need to move on through the lighter traffic of the night; bitter sweet were the feelings as I drove away – we don’t see him enough.

 To shorten this long story we unloaded the truck in Miami and made another trip or two for Dewey, the truck and trailer were returned undamaged and we felt privileged to have had this rare father/son opportunity.